 - Bridget White, granddaughter, aged 3, born in Dymchurch, Kent

-Francis died in 1869.
-His wife Jane was still living in Dymchurch in the 1871 census with her son John, daughter Susan and granddaughter Clara.
+Jane was still living in Dymchurch in the 1871 census with her son John, daughter Susan and granddaughter Clara.
 Also living at the address were three others, one of whom, Robert Hall a plasterer, married her daughter Susan.
+Francis died in Canterbury in 1876.; the informant was his daughter Susan Hall.
 By the 1881 census Jane had moved to Canterbury where she was living with her daughter Susan, her husband Robert Hall and their five children.
 Jane died in 1885.

 Francis and Jane’s sons all naval service of some kind.
 William became a sailor, John a Chelsea pensioner and Robert and Francis finished their careers as chief officers in the coastguard service.
 All their daughter married although Mary was widowed at a young age; Anna married a coastguard Emmerson Smith and Lucy married George Chambers a bricklayer.
 Robert and Francis’s biographies have also been written.